dotansimha/graphql-code-generator/docs/getting-started/require-field.md

 ## TypeScript Support

-If you wish to use TypeScript, just add [`ts-node`](https://github.com/TypeStrong/ts-node) from npm, and specify it's register export in your config file:
+If you wish to use TypeScript, just add [`ts-node`](https://github.com/TypeStrong/ts-node) from npm and specify its register export in your config file:

 ```yml
 require: